 While New Jersey does recognize licenses and occupancy agreements, the most prevalent form of arrangement for the use of real estate is a lease.
-A license (often referred to as an occupancy agreement) will not result in the grant of an interest in property in the licensee/occupant but will rather confer a lesser right for limited use that is often terminable and revocable at the will of the property owner.
+A license (or occupancy agreement) will not result in the grant of an interest in property in the licensee/occupant but will rather confer a lesser right for limited use that is often terminable and revocable at the will of the property owner.

 Ground leases are another type of lease in New Jersey.
-Here, the landlord typically leases only the land to the tenant for a term of 20 or more years.
-The landlord maintains a reversionary interest where, upon expiration of the lease, the land and all improvements will be owned by the landlord.
+Typically, the landlord leases only the land to the tenant for a term of 20 or more years and maintains a reversionary interest where, upon expiration of the lease, the land and all improvements will be owned by the landlord.
 During the term of the ground lease, the tenant is responsible for constructing improvements and maintaining the property.

 New Jersey does not regulate commercial rents.

-Typically for space leases, the tenant has all repair and maintenance obligations within the premises; the landlord is responsible for maintaining the structural components of the building, the roof, common areas and the building systems.
+For space leases, the tenant has all repair and maintenance obligations within the premises; the landlord is responsible for maintaining the structural components of the building, the roof, common areas and the building systems.
 Typically, leases provide that if the tenant fails to make its required repairs in a timely manner then, following notice and opportunity to cure, the landlord has the right to make such repairs and then charge back the incurred costs to the tenant.
-In a ground lease context, it is common for the tenant to be solely responsible for all repairs and all maintenance.
+In a ground lease, it is common for the tenant to be solely responsible for all repairs and all maintenance.

-Rent is typically paid monthly, although it is not unusual for a ground lease to provide that payments are made quarterly or annually.
+Rent is typically paid monthly, although it is not unusual for ground lease payments to be quarterly or annually.